 4. Gain clarity

 Having distance from your company allows you to see it for what it really is, for better or for worse.
 On one hand, you can see more clearly what you’re most grateful for as a business owner.
 Maybe it’s your amazing employees.
-Maybe it’s the life your business creates for you or the way it functions as your vehicle to leave your stamp on the world.
+Maybe it’s the life your business creates for you, or the way it functions as your vehicle to leave your stamp on the world.
 And even though it can be overwhelming while you’re in it, your work is still a positive force in your life.

 But you may also experience the other side, where you finally have the space to breathe and think, “Is this really what I want to be doing with my life?”
-Distance allows you to get more honest with yourself, to be inquisitive and just let the answer reveal itself to you.
+Distance allows you to be more honest with yourself, to be inquisitive and let the answer reveal itself to you.

 So please—take some time for yourself over the holidays this year to recharge and reconnect with why you started this journey in the first place.

 Your business will be better for it.
+And we’re here to help.